The measurement of how a marketing campaign affects a critical indicator is called lift analysis….

 Why Should I Use OOH?

 OOH advertisements like billboards have been a common method of advertising for decades, but that doesn’t mean they’re out of date.
-Rather, the persistence of physical OOH advertising in an increasingly digital world is proof that OOH is still just as effective as those first displayed at the 1889 Paris Exposition.
+Rather, the persistence of physical OOH advertising in an increasingly digital world is proof that there are still many benefits to out-of-home advertising and that it is still just as effective as those first displayed at the 1889 Paris Exposition.

 On the internet, the consumer is in complete control over what they see.
 With people glued to their screens, they can click away, scroll absentmindedly, mute, fast-forward, and block on a whim.
 Shorter attention spans and fierce competition make it increasingly difficult for advertisers to crack the consumer attention code on digital mediums.